Maryland Transit Administration: Public transit laws

 Section 7-705 of the Maryland Transportation article (Annotated Code of Maryland) enumerates a list of acts specifically prohibited on public transit vehicles, with penalties of fines up to $1,000 and possible jail terms for violations.
 In addition to the enumerated rules of behavior, Section 7-705 also allows the MTA to enforce local government laws on public transit vehicles.
 Many of the rules are conspicuously posted on transit vehicles, bus stops and rail platforms.
-However, they are rarely enforced, making many unpleasant trips for those who actually follow these rules.